About Refugees, By Refugees

 We had to flee to Idlib, searching for a safe place.

-We were detained by the Nusra Front and held captives with our children for three days.
+But we were captured by the Nusra Front and held captives with my children for three days.

 We were searching for life even amidst the destruction that plagued our homeland.